djcustard/GestureGAN/README.md

 DC-GAN with Images: https://github.com/jeffheaton/t81_558_deep_learning/blob/master/t81_558_class_07_2_Keras_gan.ipynb

 This application uses images which are represented as 3 dimensional numpy arrays.
 To tackle this we must adapt this model to accept 1 dimensional arrays that are outputted from our STFT.

+Currently following a 1D implementation GAN.
+Keras model Sequential first layer must take it's input shape.
+Use Dense function to define this.

+How to Develop A 1D Generative Adversarial Network: https://machinelearningmastery.com/how-to-develop-a-generative-adversarial-network-for-a-1-dimensional-function-from-scratch-in-keras/